 Did you pick up the ColourPop Sweet Talk Palette?

-Thanks for reading!!
+Thanks for reading, I hope my Sweet Talk Palette Review was helpful to you!
 I had a lot of fun coming up with these looks.
 I need to get a ring light sooner or later so I can move into my actual office for filming/taking photos, for now everything will be photographed in my bathroom because that’s where the lighting is best.
 If you liked this post please subscribe to my blog! xx